Scienxe/udacity-scalable/README.md

 a `getSpeakers()` endpoint which returns a list of all speakers, including their `websafeKey`s.

 ### Design choices:
+The specified data model for a Session is implemented as required, though I wouldn't have split `date` and `startTime` into separate fields when there's a perfectly good `DateTimeProperty()` available.

+Since `startTime` was specified in the instructions, I chose to implement it as an `IntegerProperty()`.
+It's not really being used as a time, merely as an ordering index, much like `month` in the `Conference` model (also not necessary, if I were designing the model).
+Since the only thing we're doing with `startTime` is asking "is one greater than the other", making it an integer suffices, and saves conversions during the `copyToForm` step.

 I chose to implement the speaker as an entity rather than a string.
 This has a number of advantages.
 Most importantly, the entity can simply carry more information.
 The current implementation only has the speaker name, but it would also be useful to include fields for email, specialty, fee, etc.